|Downtown Mt. Vernon, 1920s|

 Indeed, I was very late for Kumys, a sparkling milk drink popularized by Mount Vernon’s first mayor, Dr. Edward F. Brush, as a cure for asthma, chest colds, indigestion, tuberculosis, malnutrition, and anything else that ailed anyone anywhere.
 It was a classic nineteenth century patent medicine.

 Kumys is made by fermenting unpasteurized cow’s milk.
 The addition of yeast and sugar makes the drink fizzy and slightly alcoholic.
-According to Dr. Brush, the healing powers of Kumyss were known to Homer, the nomadic tribes of Russia and Asia, Marco Polo, the Crim Tartars and the Uzbeks.
+According to Dr. Brush, the healing powers of Kumys were known to Homer, the nomadic tribes of Russia and Asia, Marco Polo, the Crim Tartars and the Uzbeks.

 |Advertisement for Kumys, circa World War I|

 Dr. Brush became interested in Kumys during the 1870s and published a book called Kumyss or Russian Milk Wine.
-Subsequently he began to promote the drink, created a market, and built a Kumyss factory in Mt.
+Subsequently he began to promote the drink, created a market, and built a Kumys factory in Mt.
 Vernon.
 The sales made him a millionaire.
 Meanwhile, he continued to practice medicine, specializing in pulmonary diseases.

 However, he also loved being mayor and was reelected on the Republican ticket twice after an abbreviated first term, 1892-4.